Europa String Choir: "Written over pictures - Chronik eines nie gemachten Films (Porto)" (2001-2024)

-𝐎𝐮𝐭𝐥𝐨𝐨𝐤: 2026 a live film-premier performance at “Kulturhafen”, Gross Neuendorf an der Oder, Germany is planned.
-Absolute highlight as Markus Reuter will be reunited with Cathy Stevens, Udo Dzierzanowski and Alessandro Bruno after 20 years.
+Outlook: 2026 a live film-premier performance at “Kulturhafen”, Gross Neuendorf an der Oder, Germany is planned.
+Markus Reuter will re-join Cathy Stevens, Udo Dzierzanowski and Alessandro Bruno on stage after 20 years.

 Both Stevens and Dzierzanowski are also members of contemporary improvised music ensemble ZAUM (now 2AUM), founded by the late improv/power drummer Steve Harris in 2001 and collaborate with visual artist Frances Hatch (as Frozen Orchestras of Lost Sound).

 New Film at work „Vom Suchen und Finden“

 From Searching and Finding (Vom Suchen und Finden) is a documentary film produced by the Stephanus Foundation in collaboration with filmmaker Andreas Wieland.
 The film features residents of the Im Sonnenwinkel residential community in Haßleben, Germany, who share their experiences of life in children’s homes in the German Democratic Republic (GDR).
-It aims to make visible personal stories that were long overlooked.
+It is part of “Remember and Acknowledge” (Erinnern und Anerkennen), an initiative by the Stephanus Foundation that documents, recognizes, and reflects on the experiences of people with cognitive disabilities.
+It is scheduled to premiere in January 2026.

 The film’s score is composed by the Europa String Choir.
-The piece “Processional” was featured in the trailer and is available on social media.
+The piece “Processional” was featured in the trailer.

-The project is part of “Remember and Acknowledge” (Erinnern und Anerkennen), an initiative by the Stephanus Foundation that documents, recognizes, and reflects on the experiences of people with cognitive disabilities.

-The film is scheduled to premiere in January 2026.